peters-josh/spending-tracker/README.md

 ## Configure Email auto-forwarding & Zapier

 ### Set Up Zapier
 Login or create an account on [Zapier](https://zapier.com).
 Create a new zap.
 Set the "Trigger App" as email.
 Save and continue.
 Set anything you want for your email address prefix.
-Copy this email and then head over to your email client, i.e. Gmail.
+Copy this email, click `Continue`, and then head over to your email client, i.e. Gmail.

 Send an email to your new email address with something in the subject and body.
 Head back to Zapier and once it receives your email, click `Pull in sample` and then `Continue`.

 Now, we need to add an action to the Zap.
 Click the `Add a Step` button on the left side of the screen.
 Select `Action/Search`, search for `Webhooks`, and then select `POST`.

-Enter your Heroku URL and change the Payload type to `Json`.
+Enter your Heroku URL + `/budget/api/email` at the end and change the Payload type to `Json`.
 Use the following key-value pairs for the Data section.

 ```
 body: Body Plain
 subject: Subject
 ```

+Make sure you are click the `+` button on the key entry and select `Body Plain` and `Subject`.
+You should see the text you entered for the body and subject in the test email you sent.

 Continue to the next step, send a test, and then finish.
 Turn the Zap on.